Aryaa20057/ODT-2026-Bubble-maker/README.md

 `**Response:**
 The wiring is organized around the ESP32, which acts as the central controller and is placed on the breadboard.
 Power from the adapter is first passed through the LM2596 buck converter to step down the voltage to a safe level.
 This regulated power is then distributed to the ESP32, the servo motor, and the L298N motor driver.
 All components share a common ground connection to ensure stable operation.

-The servo motor is connected to the ESP32 with three wires: power (VCC), ground (GND), and a signal wire connected to GPIO 21.
+The servo motor is connected to the ESP32 with three wires: power (VCC), ground (GND), and a signal wire connected to D21.
 This allows the ESP32 to control the angular position of the servo.

 The DC motor is connected to the output terminals of the L298N motor driver.
-The driver itself is connected to the ESP32 using three pins: IN1 (GPIO 27) and IN2 (GPIO 26) to control direction, and ENA (GPIO 14) for speed control using PWM.
+The driver itself is connected to the ESP32 using three pins: IN1 (D 27) and IN2 (D 26) to control direction, and ENA (D 14) for speed control using PWM.

-Two push buttons are connected to GPIO 18 and GPIO 19.
-One side of each button is connected to ground, and the other side goes to the respective GPIO pin, using the ESP32’s internal pull-up resistors to detect button presses.
+Two push buttons are connected to D 18 and D 19.
+One side of each button is connected to ground, and the other side goes to the respective D pin, using the ESP32’s internal pull-up resistors to detect button presses.

 The breadboard is used to organize these connections neatly, with jumper wires linking all components.
 Overall, the wiring ensures that power is properly regulated and that signals between the ESP32, motors, and user inputs are correctly established for smooth operation of the system.`